RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

     We recommend running the `rlcheck` installation verification to make sure that the installation completed successfully.
     If you want to run this verification at a later time, you can run: `/opt/redislabs/bin/rlcheck`
-    {{% /expand %}}

-    {{% expand "How can I do a silent install of RS?" %}}
+ ### Silent install

-To install without answering the installation questions, either:
+To install without answering the installation questions, do one of the following:

 - Run `./install.sh -y` to answer yes to all of the questions.
 - Prepare an answer file and use it to do a silent installation.